ibm-cloud-docs/databases-for-postgresql/index.md

 - You can manage your service by selecting _Manage_ from the left sidebar and opening the management panel from your service.
 Here you can find information about your {{site.data.keyword.databases-for-postgresql}} database.
 Database configuration settings are available on the [Settings](./dashboard-settings.html) tab and backups are available on the [Backups](./dashboard-backups.html) tab.

-- You can use the {{site.data.keyword.cloud_notm}} Databases API to manage your service.
-Authentication is IAM-based, so use your {{site.data.keyword.cloud_notm}} account's platform API keys when accessing the API.
+- You can use the {{site.data.keyword.cloud_notm}} databases API to manage your service.
+Authentication is IAM-based and you use your {{site.data.keyword.cloud_notm}} account's platform API keys to access the API.
 More information on API keys is in the [IAM documentation](https://console.{DomainName}/docs/iam/apikeys.html#platform-api-keys).
 The API foundation endpoint for your service is on the _Overview_ page when you open the _Manage_ panel of your service.
 The full API reference is available on [GitHub](https://pages.github.ibm.com/compose/apidocs/).

 - You can manage your service through the {{site.data.keyword.cloud_notm}} CLI.
-If you haven't already downloaded and installed it, get it [here](https://console.{DomainName}/docs/cli/index.html#overview).
-Once you have the {{site.data.keyword.cloud_notm}} CLI, there is an {{site.data.keyword.cloud_notm}} Databases plugin available.
+If you need to download and install it, get it [here](https://console.{DomainName}/docs/cli/index.html#overview).
+Once you have the {{site.data.keyword.cloud_notm}} CLI, get the {{site.data.keyword.cloud_notm}} databases plugin.
 Download the latest release from its [release page](https://github.ibm.com/compose/ibmcloud-dbs-plugin/releases), unzip it, and then install using `ibmcloud plugin install ibmcloud-dbs-plugin -f`.
 Once you have it installed, run `ibmcloud cdb help` for other commands and usage information.

 ## Connecting an {{site.data.keyword.cloud_notm}} application to {{site.data.keyword.databases-for-postgresql}}